-Statements are always written in the first person.
-You don't have to use quotation marks because the whole thing acts as a quote in itself.
+Statements from you personally should always be written in the first person.
+You don't have to use quotation marks because the whole thing is a quote.
 Italics are fine if you want to set off the text.
+When you're releasing it to the media, don't forget contact information.
 Here's an example:

 # # #